What is issue tracking?

 Issue Tracking is a way of recording and tracking the status of customer cases, tickets, or concerns, from inbox to resolution.

 When it comes to software products, issue tracking keeps track of the difficulties that consumers are encountering.
-While issue tracking originated as a solution for recording software-related problems, you, as a manager or a company owner, may adapt the principles to physical items, a customer service map, and any other aspect of a company with which consumers come into regular contact.
+While issue tracking originated as a solution for recording software-related problems, you, as a manager or a company owner, may adapt the principles to physical items, a customer journey map, and any other aspect of a company with which consumers come into regular contact.

 Issue Tracking Using Software Solutions